-LEAD RIDER: In charge of the ride, he determines where each Cornerman will mark a spot, the direction of ride, stopping points and what to do when there are problems.
-He will set the pace for the ride, and will ensure he always has enough riders behind him to fill the Cornerman positions.
+LEAD RIDER: In charge of the ride, they determine where each Corner Marker will mark a spot, the direction of ride, stopping points and what to do when there are problems.
+They will set the pace for the ride, and will ensure they always have enough riders behind to fill the Corner Marking positions.

-TAILGUNNER: The last Rider in the group, he is in charge of "sweeping" the ride, waving each Cornerman on, helping to locate missing Riders, helping with any breakdowns or injuries, and for informing the Lead Rider of any problems.
-The Lead Rider and the Tailgunner are kept in contact via mobile phone where necessary.?
+TAIL GUNNER: The last Rider in the group, they are in charge of "sweeping" the ride, waving each Corner Marker on, helping to locate missing Riders, helping with any breakdowns or injuries, and for informing the Ride Leader of any problems.
+The Ride Leader and the Tail Gunner are kept in contact via mobile phone where necessary.

 Leaving The Group Early

 If leaving the group early and to stop other riders following you thinking they are following the direction of the ride, please slow down or pull over if safe to do so, ensuring you are positioned so as not to have other members of the group think that you are marking a corner.
 Wave them past if necessary, When you see the Tail Gunner approaching, ensure you wave them past, this is the signal to identify you are leaving the group.
 You are now free to take another route without the risk of being followed by other members of the group.